3mcd/javelin/docs/src/glossary.md

 ### Value component

-A value component is a component that adds a JavaScript value (called component data) to an entity.
+A value component is a component that adds a  value (called component data) to an entity.

 ### Component data

-Component data is a JavaScript value attached to an entity through a component.
+Component data is any value attached to an entity through a component.

-### Component value

-Same as component data.

 ### Tag component